The modular class of a singular foliation: A perspective on modular classes

 In this section we adapt the definition of modular classes of Lie algebroids \cite{evensTransverseMeasuresModular1999} to the Lie $\infty$-algebroid context.
 Modular classes of Lie algebroids have been defined as the natural counterpart of the notion of modular vector fields of Poisson manifolds \cite{weinsteinModularAutomorphismGroup1997}.
 It is conjectured that it measures the obstruction of the existence of a volume form on the differentiable stack associated to the groupoid integrating the Lie algebroid \cite{weinsteinVolumeDifferentiableStack2009, crainicMeasuresDifferentiableStacks2020}.
 The generalization of the notion of modular class to the Lie $\infty$-algebroid context has already been investigated in \cite{caseiroModularClassLie2022} under the graded symmetric convention for $L_\infty$ brackets, and we merely summarize some of their results here, with the graded skew-symmetric convention.

 Let us first apply the notion of representations up to homotopy to line bundles.
 Let $E$ be a Lie $\infty$-algebroid over $M$ and let $L$ be a line bundle over $M$ and a representation of $E$, that we assume to be concentrated in degree 0.
 Then, for degree reasons, the only sub-bundle of $E$ that acts on $L$ is the almost Lie algebroid $E_0$.
-The notion of Lie algebroid connection straightforwardly extends to almost Lie algebroids: given a (possibly graded) vector bundle $K\to M$, and an almost Lie algebroid $A$ over $M$, a (degree 0) differential operator $\nabla\colon\Gamma(A)\times \Gamma(K)\to \Gamma(K)$ satisfying axioms \eqref{eqrep1} and \eqref{eqrep2} is called an \emph{$A$-connection on $K$}.
+The notion of Lie algebroid connection straightforwardly extends to almost Lie algebroids when an additional condition is added: